 7. Glass cleaner: I use a spray glass cleaner to clean the mirror with a clean piece of cloth/towel.

 And finally, when you’re done, spray your favorite room freshener and bring in some fresh plants to spruce up the place.

 Your turn.
-Share your bathroom cleaning ritual in the comments space.
+Share your bathroom cleaning ritual in the comments below.